Brave (Kelis song): Live performances

 The song has been included on several concert performances by Kelis.
 In promotion of Flesh Tone, she performed "Brave", alongside several other album tracks, at a concert in London, England in May 2010.
 During her All Hearts Tour, a collaborative concert tour with Swedish recording artist Robyn, she performed the single at Music Box Theatre on July 23, 2010.
 She performed the song again at the September 2010 Vevo Summer Set concert.
 Through the performance, Kelis wore a glittery wig and a silver mini-skirt.
-Three days after the singles release, she sang an acoustic version of the track at the Cherrytree Live Lounge.
+Three days after the single's release, she sang an acoustic version of the track at the Cherrytree Live Lounge.
 She performed the song at the annual 2011 Demo Fest at the Kastel Fortress in Banja Luka, the second largest city in Bosnia and Herzegovina.
 She performed the track at the Bristol Gay Pride event in 2011.